danielmatthew/website/README.md

 - Uses [Gatsbyjs](https://www.gatsbyjs.org/) to generate the static site.

 ## Deployment
-- On succesful build, deployed to Firebase Hosting.
+- On succesful build, deployed to Netlify.